 Keep their employees’ skills up-to-date and engage them in analyzing every key business process throughout your organization, in all departments and locations in an effort to increase productivity.

 The bottom line is that innovation is now critical for survival.
 Those that continue doing what they’ve always done will not survive.
-Theis challenging us to keep up.
+The Fourth Industrial Revolution is challenging us to keep up.
 To do this we must embrace innovation and adopt agile responses to technology and business operations in general; all the while focusing on productivity.

 Michael Stanleigh, CMC, CSP is the CEO of Business Improvement Architects.
 He works with executives and senior managers around the world to improve organizational performance by helping to define their strategic direction, increase leadership performance, create cultures that drive innovation and improve project and quality management.
 He has been instrumental in helping his clients increase productivity and profits with his innovative approaches and focus on quality.
 For more information about this article or Michael, please contact him at email@example.com.